 - Discuss with your healthcare team about Haemophilus Influenzae Type B vaccine

 - Meningitis is a serious life-threatening illness causing inflammation of the layers surrounding the brain and spinal cord and bloodstream infection.
 There are many causes, some non-infectious and others infectious, including bacterial, viral, fungal, and parasitic agents.
 Vaccines have been developed to prevent a subset of bacterial meningitis.
 These vaccines are recommended for certain individuals, including adults who no longer have an anatomic or functioning spleen.

 - There are two commercially available meningitis vaccines:

 - Meningococcal conjugate (MenACWY) vaccines

 - Speak to your physician about the dosing and booster vaccination recommendations.

 In summary, we need many vaccines, which should be given early in our treatment.
 It is true, unfortunately, that we may not produce as strong an immune response to these vaccines as compared to those with normal immune systems.
 Even so, we should not delay getting vaccines to protect ourselves as best we can.
 Because of our unique situations, our treating physicians may choose to modify current vaccine recommendations, and it is best to follow your specialist’s advice.
 And it is crucial to be aware that guidelines will likely change due to the rapid pace at which medical science is progressing.
 We will do our best to keep you updated.

 I hope this has helped guide you through yet another path along your CLL/SLL experience.

 Kim Davidson, MD

 Kim Davidson received her Doctor of Medicine degree from the Medical College of Virginia.
-Following training in Obstetrics and Gynecology, and Family Medicine, she provided medical care and taught for over thirty years until recently retiring.
-She is a CLL patient and shares this journey with all of you.
+Following training in Obstetrics, Gynecology, and Family Medicine, she provided medical care and taught for over thirty years until retiring.
+She is also a CLL patient and shares this journey with all of you.